jprofs/-Urban-Loom-sql-analytics/README.md

 ## Overview

-This project was completed as part of a data analytics exercise focused on understanding and analysing the **Urban News database** used by UrbanLoom.
+This project was completed as part of a data analytics exercise focused on understanding and analysing the **Urban Loom database** used by UrbanLoom.

 The objective of the project was twofold: